irislib/faq/README.md

 ### What is NIP-05
 The NIP-05 identifier is an easier way to find your public key profile.
 Just like email addresses, many people can have the same NIP05 name (e.g. Alice), but not on the same domain (e.g. `alice@domain.com`).

+## Troubleshooting

+**Why what I am posting from one device is not always visible to others?**

+It could be that your other client's relays have not picked it up.

+Copy the noteid from one client and paste it into the Iris search box on the other and see whether it comes up.

+If you're sure that it is published you could try to "Resend to relays" from the note menu.

+It could also be that you're not logged in with your private key, you're offline or not connected to the relays.
+A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs are open and whether you can read their content.

+**Why my picture is not showing up on other devices?**

+See the previous answer first.

+Iris uploads the pictures to a third-party service (e.g. www.nostr.build ) so it's a possibility that something is not working on their end.
+Yet, if you can get the picture URL from the original post (for example, "Copy raw data" from the note menu) and paste it on a browser you can verify whether it's available and visible.

 ## Questions and support